Reading at Home

 At-Home Reading Expectations

-As your child continues to develop as a reader and writer in 4th and 5th grade, it becomes increasingly more important for them to read outside of school.
+As your child continues to develop as a reader and writer in 5th grade, it becomes increasingly more important for them to read outside of school.
 While your child is still learning how to read, he/she should be shifting to the more sophisticated “read to learn” phase of their education.
 As the demands in other academic areas (social studies and science) increase, the role of reading instruction in the classroom changes.
 Students will be expected to read more and more outside of the time set aside strictly for reading instruction during the school day.
 To meet these changing demands, it is so important to make sure your child is reading at home every single night!

-I expect my 4th and 5th grade students to read a minimum of 20 minutes 5 days a week at home.
+I expect my 5th grade students to read a minimum of 20 minutes 5 days a week at home.
 This vital at-home reading time does not have to be 20 minutes of reading silently, although it can be.
 It could also be your child reading to you, a sibling, a pet, or a stuffed animal.
 It can be you and your child taking turns reading aloud.
 It can be time spent reading from a magazine, newspaper, or book.
 The goal is to just read…and have fun doing it!
 One important thing to remember is your child should be reading texts that are “just right” for them.
 One rule of thumb to remember is the “Five Finger Rule”.
 If your child cannot read 5 or more words on any one page, it is too difficult.
 Find something a little easier for now.

 Thank you for your support!